 - You want to trigger custom action on the target records, after the Plugin has completed his data migration process.

-Now you got an amazing option to fill all these gaps thanks to the new SFDMU Add-On API Framework, which allows you to extend the SFDMU Plugin with unlimited extra features according to your needs.
+With the SFDMU Add-On you have a great option to fill all these gaps and extend the SFDMU Plugin Core with unlimited extra features according to your needs.

-How to create a new custom Add-On module ?
+How to create and run you own Custom Add-On module ? ⇧

 All you need is to write a very simple Typescript module by implementing the set of special TS interfaces, which is included in the distributed API package (or just to use an already existing module), then to configure your export.json to call your module at the runtime.

-List of the currently available Core SFDMU Extensions :
+List of the currently available Core SFDMU Add-On modules: ⇧

-- The ExportFile Core Add-On Module will give you easiest ability to transfer Salesforce Files (ContentVersion, ContentDocument, ContentDocumentLink), attached to the records.
+- The ExportFile Core Add-On Module will give you option to transfer Salesforce Files (ContentVersion, ContentDocument, ContentDocumentLink), attached to the records.

 - The RecordsTransform Core Add-On Module allows you to apply complex transformation and mapping to the source records before they are uploaded to the Target.